 If your group needs to rent a stroller, wheelchair, or ECV/motorized scooter for the day, proceed to the stroller/wheelchair shops located near the main entrance to each of the four Theme Parks, Disney Springs and Water Parks.

-Do you offer a Rider Switch if a person with a disability is not able to ride a particular attraction?
+Do you offer a Rider Switch if someone does not wish to or is unable to ride a particular attraction?